Neurotech-X-Columbia/NeuroData/Collection/DataCollectionGuide.md

 3. Design your data collection session.
 Think about the reaction you want to measure and how you will induce it.
 Also think about how you will record it.

 ### Design Considerations
+- What is the session structure?
+Are you incorporating breaks into your session design?
+Have you defined a stim cycle?
 - If using a script to generate stimulus, have you tested it on the laptop that'll run it for the session?
 Have you set up the proper environment?
 - Are there hardware considerations to make (monitor refresh rate, monitor size, brightness, etc.)?
 - How are you recording the data?
 Using DataGUI.py or one of its binaries is strongly recommended.
-Have you tested with DataGUI_Boardless?
+Have you tested it on your laptop?
 If using another script, make sure to test it and conform to the info.json conventions.
 - If using OpenBCI's GUI for data collection, make sure to create a session folder in the expected format and an info JSON that describes the session.
 - Who's administering the session and who is undergoing data collection?
 Does the subject know the purpose and understand the session design?